Downgrade threat could prove final blow to euro rescue fund

 "The ECB is the only institution that can help now," said one European banker who advises clients on investing in euro zone debt.

-Mario Draghi, the ECB's new head, signaled last week the bank may be willing to pursue more aggressive action if euro zone governments adopted what he called a "fiscal compact."
+Mario Draghi, the ECB's new head, signalled last week the bank may be willing to pursue more aggressive action if euro zone governments adopted what he called a "fiscal compact."

 European leaders will hold a summit in Brussels on Friday to try to calm panicky markets.
 France and Germany hope the ECB will be reassured by a master plan involving EU treaty change to impose budget discipline across the euro zone - and finally concede the sort of intensive bond buying that could restore confidence to the markets.